iammandiravp/SQL/README.md

 # **SQL**
 ### **Structured Query Language**
-- A programming language designed to communicate with data stored in relational database management system.
+- A programming language designed to communicate with data stored in the **relational database management system**.
-- SQL syntax is similar to the english language.
+- **SQL** syntax is similar to the english language.
 Which makes it relatively easy to read, write, and interpret.
-- RDBMS use SQL to access, manage, mauipulate, update the data in tables stored in the database schemas.
+- **RDBMS** use SQL to access, manage, manipulate, update the data in tables stored in the database schemas.

 ### **Database**